ian727/congo-airfields/airports/malukufzac/maluku.md

 ## Historical Background

-The construction of Maluku Airport most likely coincided with the development of the steelworks plant in the 1970s, although its exact origins remain unclear.
-The airport does not appear on the 1966 Joint Operations Graphics published by the U.S. Defense Mapping Agency, suggesting that it had not yet been built at that time.
-Surprisingly, it is also absent from the 1996 U.S. Tactical Pilotage Chart, despite evidence that the airport had existed for at least a decade by then.
+The ICAO code for Maluku Airport is FZAC.
+Since C is the third letter of the alphabet, and ICAO codes in the Congo were assigned alphabetically, this suggests that the code was either assigned very early on or later re-assigned.
+Indeed, further research reveals that Maluku held significance during the colonial era, serving as the site of a hospital, a military camp, and a prison for the entire former Bas-Congo region [(source)](https://www.memoireonline.com/04/15/9119/m_Etude-de-faisabilite-et-de-viabilite-dun-projet-dinvestissement-Cas-de-limplantation-d15.html#:~:text=Maluku%20abritait%20la%20r%C3%A9sidence%20priv%C3%A9e,024%20du%2024%20Janvier%201968.).

-The earliest confirmed record of Maluku Airport’s existence comes from satellite imagery, which shows that the airfield was already in place by 1984.
-This suggests that the airport was built during Mobutu’s industrial expansion efforts but was not considered strategically important enough to be included in major aeronautical maps.
+It is therefore likely that the airport's construction was not part of Mobutu's industrialization projects at Maluku, but predates them.
+However, the airport neither appears on the 1966 Joint Operations Graphics published by the U.S. Defense Mapping Agency, nor is it included in the 1996 U.S. Tactical Pilotage Chart.
+This absence is particularly strange given that Maluku Airport's runway is paved, a rare feature among small airports in the Congo.
+No explanation for its absence from aeronautical charts has been found.

 ## Current Status (as of 2025)